powsybl/powsybl-optimizer/open-reac/README.md

 #### 4.3 Impedance of transformers

-In the calculations of the ACOPF (see [7](#7-alternative-current-optimal-power-flow)), the transformers with an impedance (the one specified in `ampl_network_branches.txt`) considered as null (see [4.2](#42-zero-impedance-branches)) are treated as lines.
+In the calculations of the ACOPF (see [7](#7-alternative-current-optimal-power-flow)), the transformers with an impedance (specified in `ampl_network_branches.txt`) considered as null (see [4.2](#42-zero-impedance-branches)) **are treated as lines**.
 Then, the transformation ratios/phase shifts are ignored, as well as the impedance specified in the tap changer table `ampl_network_tct.txt`.

 For phase shifters transformers considered as impedant, the reactance values from the tap changer table (in `ampl_network_tct.txt`) replace the reactance specified in `ampl_network_branches.txt`.
-The resistance is then calculated proportionnaly to this reactance.
+The resistance is then calculated proportionally.
-For the ratio tap changers, the impedance remain as specified in `ampl_network_branches.txt`.
-Please notice there is no specified handling for cases where resistances/reactances are negative or if there is both a ratio tap changer and a phase shift transformer on the same branch.
+For the ratio tap changers, the impedance stays as specified in `ampl_network_branches.txt`. **Please notice there is no specified handling for cases where resistance and/or reactance is negative or if there is both a ratio tap changer and a phase shift transformer on the same branch.**

 #### 4.4 P/Q units' domain